cjneely10/EukMetaSanity/INSTALLATION.md

 [eggnog-mapper](https://github.com/eggnogdb/eggnog-mapper), or [kofamscan](https://www.genome.jp/tools/kofamkoala/)
 must install them separately.
 We highly suggest using of these software suites, but they are not directly required.

-EggNOG users should download the software using `pip` with their `EukMS_report` environment loaded.
-Download any other required databases.
+EggNOG users should download the software and its required databases using `pip` with their `EukMS_report` environment loaded.

 ### Configuring GeneMark 4.65_lic